Anton-Sergeev-EA/Currency-Analytics-from-Sergeev-Anton/README_(ENG).md

 interface.

 ## Description.
-Currency Analytics Pro is a full-featured web application for analyzing and forecasting currency exchange rates using official data from the Central Bank of Russia.
+Currency Analytics from Sergeev Anton is a full-featured web application for analyzing and forecasting currency exchange rates using official data from the Central Bank of Russia.
 The system employs ensemble machine learning models (LightGBM, XGBoost, Random Forest, Gradient Boosting) to generate forecasts with confidence intervals.
 It includes a RAG-based AI assistant for answering user questions and an interactive web interface with real-time charts.